CodingMintOnGitHub/plasmafinder/README.md

 ## Note

-This is not finished app, it's final copy is a licensed one which is a property of CodingMint Pvt.
-Ltd. Although this copy of code is available to be extended modified for public use.
+This is not the finished app, it's final copy is a licensed one which is a property of CodingMint Pvt.
+Ltd. Although this copy of code is available to be extended, modified for public use.

 ## License